-What they want is to understand what their experience will be like when working with your organization.
+What they want is to understand what their experience will be like when working with your organization and your people.
 They want an authentic experience with your brand, even when they are online.

 It’s time to step up your game and use quality, original images throughout your site.
 We recommend hiring a photographer that can come onsite for a few hours to capture the culture and personality of your organization.
 Sounds expensive, right?
 It doesn’t have to be.

 Consider the alternative: You may spend upwards of $75 per quality stock image to use on your site.
 Add to this the costs of losing the trust of your visitors, which in turn can affect their rate of conversion from a visitor to a qualified marketing lead.

 Still worried you can’t fit this into your budget?
 Ask around.
 It’s likely that someone in-house can take some photos for you.
 However, if you go this route, keep in mind that poor quality images can instantly have a negative impact on your organization’s online branding.
 Properly vet the individual’s skills before you commit to using them to create a solid photo library.

 Videos are also becoming increasingly important as a form of content on the web.
 In 2018, we can look to videos as one of the most important forms of content you can push across your website and other digital marketing channels (social media, email marketing, etc.) to capture visitors and get them engaged in your brand.

 Side note — when it comes to using video on your social media channels, another content marketing prediction to pay attention to is that live video will continue to grow in popularity.
 Neil Patel recommends for 2018 that you “start working with live video now to capture the attention and engagement of your audience.”